danielbrendel/steamwidgets-js/README.md

 		</tr>
 		<tr>
 			<td>header</td>
-			<td>If you want to render the card with a header image you may specify the URL to an image here</td>
+			<td>If you want to render the widget with a header image you may specify the URL to an image here</td>
 		</tr>
 		<tr>
 			<td>bots</td>